Our volunteering programme

-They also boost morale, ensuring hospital workers feel appreciated, valued and supported.
+They also boost morale, ensuring hospital workers feel appreciated, valued and supported in their roles.

-We work with specific wards, departments and services to help them understand our ethos for volunteering, while delivering basic training to enable staff to work effectively with volunteers in their areas.
+We work with specific wards, departments and services to help them understand how volunteers can support them, while delivering basic training that enables staff to work effectively with volunteers in their teams.